Cyprus Companies’ Deemed Dividend Distribution and General Health System contributions – December 2021 – For Cypriot Shareholders

 Cyprus Companies should be aware of the deemed distribution of the Special Contribution for the Defence and the General Health System Contribution on profits and dividends.

-Similarly, Cyprus Companies are subject to contribution to the General Health System which amounts to 1.70% – Phase 1 covering only outpatient care increased to 2.65% – Phase 2 covering both outpatient and inpatient care.
+Similarly, Cyprus Companies are subject to contribution to the General Health System which amounts to 2.65%.
 The contribution to the General Health System is paid by the Cyprus Company on behalf of all Cyprus Company shareholders – European citizens who work or have acquired the right of permanent residence in Cyprus

-Cyprus Companies which declare and pay contributions after the due dates, additional fines, and penalties will be imposed.
+Cyprus Companies that declare and pay contributions after the due dates, additional fines, and penalties will be imposed.

 Portal for payment of contributions